fawda123/Jabbrev/README.md

 ## 11 of 30 Aquatic Botany - Aquat.
 Bot.
 ## 12 of 30 Limnology and Oceanography: Methods - Limnol.
 Oceanogr.
 Methods
 ## 13 of 30 Water Resources Research - Water Resour.
 Res.
-## 14 of 30 Journal of the American Water Resources Assocation - J. Am.
+## 14 of 30 Journal of the American Water Resources Association - J. Am.
 Water Resour.
-Assocation
+Assoc.
 ## 15 of 30 The R Journal - R J.
 ## 16 of 30 Limnology and Oceanography: Methods - Limnol.
 Oceanogr.
 Methods
 ## 17 of 30 Environmental Modelling and Assessment - Environ.
 Model.
 Assess.